tonysebion/medallion-foundry/README.md

 ### What Silver Will *Not* Do

 - ?
-Business logic or row-level filtering�Silver only standardizes structure.
+Business logic or row-level filteringï¿½Silver only standardizes structure.
 - ?
 Custom transformations per dataset beyond the declarative `schema`/`normalization` options.
 - ?
-Silent drops of bad data�use `silver.error_handling` to quarantine and alert.
+Silent drops of bad dataï¿½use `silver.error_handling` to quarantine and alert.

 ### Core Features
 - ?
 Proper Python package structure